 Discipline and Discontinuance

 Violation of university or MPH program regulations and policies can result in disciplinary action ranging from restrictions on registration to termination of the student's graduate status.
-Restriction on registration may simply mean that the student is not allowed to register for a full load of courses until he/she has resolved the issue.
-Other forms of disciplinary action can include lowered grades in coursework, or, in extreme cases, recommendation for termination from the program.
 The action taken is based on stated policies of the university and the MPH program, the magnitude and scope of student behavior, and current/prior evaluations of student performance.

 Academic Integrity

 Due to the serious nature of academic integrity violations, students found to have engaged in such actions jeopardize their status with the MPH program and the university.
+All violations of academic integrity are reported to the university.
 The MPH program will consider the student's behavior with regard to the ethical and professional standards of public health and may recommend procedures up to and including permanent dismissal from the program.

 Requirements for Degree Conferral